-10 Across the tests for physical performance, measures of jumping ability, strength and aerobic 11 ability were assessed most frequently.
-However, there was limited consistency in the different 12 assessment types, with tests for vertical jump performance including 3D motion and combined 13 force plate assessment, force plate assessment, a Vertec device (Sports Imports, Columbus, 14 OH, USA), Just Jump device (Probotics Inc, Huntsville, AL, USA), and a T.K.K. jump meter 15 (Takei Scientific Instruments Co., Ltd., Nîgata, Japan).
-Measures of strength were carried out 16 using both single and multi-joint assessments, with single joint assessments utilising handheld 17 dynamometry and isokinetic devices.
-Multi joint assessments included isometric mid-thigh pull 18 using force plates, conventional upper and lower maximal strength assessments (1 repetition 19 max (RM), 3RM).
-Aerobic ability was assessed using lab-based tests such as Bruce protocol 20 treadmill VO2 max test and Astrand protocol treadmill VO2 max test.
-As well as field-based 21 tests including, 12-minute cooper run, Yo-Yo intermittent recovery test, multistage shuttle run, 22 two-minute shuttle repeats,1-mile time trial and 1.5-mile time trial.
-The variety in assessment 23 type and performance makes the job for practitioners much harder when attempting to compare 24 to normative data to prescribe training; as it is difficult to compare between the different the 25 devices identified, e.g. jump height (McMahon, Jones, & Comfort, 2016), isometric vs

-1 conventional strength testing (Wang et al., 2016), or between lab and field-based aerobic 2 assessments (Boullosa et al., 2013).
-Therefore, future research should not only look to use 3 standardised methods of physical performance testing that have high utility in the field but data 4 sets of other team sport athletes, as well as attempting to recruit large meaningful sample sizes 5 that could provide normative data for lacrosse athletes across competitive levels.
-To achieve 6 such recommendations practitioners should begin by defining and identifying a battery of 7 performance tests, using pre-determined valid and reliable methods (potentially including 8 appropriate sports technology) and establishing institutional standard operating procedures, for 9 practitioners to be able to appropriately identify physical performance needs for athletes.
-10 Recruiting large and meaningful sample sizes is an issue within sport science and is generally 11 difficult, but if institutional standard operating procedures are defined and continually used 12 then over time a large and meaningful sample size can be established.
-A further 13 recommendation would be for appropriate collaboration between practitioners or to research 14 groups who could look to test multiple teams providing individual feedback to each team but 15 take the grouped anonymous data to provide normative and benchmarks data using larger 16 collected samples.
+Across the tests for physical performance, measures of jumping ability, strength and aerobic ability were assessed most frequently.
+However, there was limited consistency in the different assessment types, with tests for vertical jump performance including 3D motion and combined force plate assessment, force plate assessment, a Vertec device (Sports Imports, Columbus, OH, USA), Just Jump device (Probotics Inc, Huntsville, AL, USA), and a T.K.K. jump meter (Takei Scientific Instruments Co., Ltd., Niigata, Japan).
+Measures of strength were carried out using both single and multijoint assessments, with single joint assessments utilising handheld dynamometry and isokinetic devices.
+Multijoint assessments included isometric mid-thigh pull using force plates, conventional upper and lower maximal strength assessments (1 repetition max [RM], 3 RM).
+Aerobic ability was assessed using lab-based tests such as Bruce protocol treadmill VO2 max test and Astrand protocol treadmill VO2 max test, where VO2 max is the the maximum or optimum rate at which the body can use oxygen.
+As well as field-based tests including, 12minute Cooper run, Yo-Yo intermittent recovery test, multistage shuttle run, 2-minute shuttle repeats, 1-mile time trial and 1.5-mile time trial.
+The variety in assessment type and performance makes the job for practitioners much harder when attempting to compare to normative data to prescribe training, as it is difficult to compare between the different devices identified, e.g. jump height (McMahon, Jones, & Comfort, 2016), isometric vs conventional strength testing (Wang et al., 2016), or between lab and field-based aerobic assessments (Boullosa et al., 2013).
+Therefore, future research should not only look to use standardised methods of physical performance testing that have high utility in the field but data sets of other team sport athletes, as well as attempting to recruit large meaningful sample sizes that could provide normative data for lacrosse athletes across competitive levels.
+To achieve such recommendations practitioners should begin by defining and identifying a battery of performance tests, using predetermined valid and reliable methods (potentially including appropriate sports technology) and establishing institutional standard operating procedures, for practitioners to be able to appropriately identify physical performance needs for athletes.
+Recruiting large and meaningful sample sizes is an issue within sport science and is generally difficult, but if institutional standard operating procedures are defined and continually used then over time a large and meaningful sample size can be established.
+A further recommendation would be for appropriate collaboration between practitioners or to research groups who could look to test multiple teams providing individual feedback to each team but take the grouped anonymous data to provide normative and benchmarks data using larger collected samples.

-17 4.3 Injury incidence
+Injury incidence

-18 Injury incidence literature has so far focused on FL at youth and collegiate levels, with no 19 articles found using the present search strategy identifying injury incidence in BL and SL.
-With 20 only single studies identifying club and international level injury incidence, this highlights an 21 urgent need for studies examining injury incidence at these levels, especially at the 22 international levels with an increased number of international competitions to include all 23 formats of lacrosse.
-Moreover, with the potential for SL inclusion at future Olympic events 24 understanding the types of injuries that are occurring in this version will be imperative, 25 especially to correspond to the IOC's aim of promoting health and wellbeing.
+Injury incidence literature has so far focused on FL at youth and collegiate levels, with no articles found using the present search strategy identifying injury incidence in BL and SL.
+With only single studies identifying club and international level injury incidence, this highlights an urgent need for studies examining injury incidence at these levels, especially at the international levels with an increased number of international competitions to include all formats of lacrosse.
+Moreover, with the potential for SL inclusion at future Olympic events understanding the types of injuries that are occurring in this version will be imperative, especially to correspond to the IOC's aim of promoting health and wellbeing.
 Similarly, understanding the injury occurrence in BL is important as, arguably, the rule modifications are likely to increase the frequency of contact situations and could therefore result in a wider variety of injury events.